What is calf pain?

 - diabetic peripheral neuropathy — when you have nerve damage that affects your feet, legs, arms and hand

-- deep vein thrombosis (DVT) — when a blood clot forms in the deep veins of your arm or leg.
+- deep vein thrombosis (DVT) — when a blood clot forms in the deep veins of the arm or leg.
 This is a medical emergency.
-See your doctor immediately if you think you might have DVT (see below).
+See your doctor immediately if you think you might have DVT (see below)

 See your doctor if: